 In this case, you may incorporate extra compulsions into your routine to ensure that no one will ever break into your house again, even if these compulsions might not make a difference.

 Your reaction might be even worse if you already have an anxiety disorder such as social anxiety in addition to OCD.
 For example, you might feel that in order to keep yourself safe, you should leave your house as little as possible and interact with as few people as possible.
 As you can imagine, when the fear of both anxiety and OCD are compounded on top of each other, the results are often not good.

 OCD and anxiety can often lead to someone isolating themselves either because they believe they will be safer in isolation or because they are afraid to go outside.
 Luckily, there are treatment options for both anxiety and OCD.

 Therapies such as cognitive-behavioral therapy are great options for both OCD and anxiety.
 Cognitive-behavioral therapy involves changing the way you think when it comes to your mental disorder.
 The aim of this therapy is to break the cycle of unwanted and anxious thoughts.

 By doing this, the anxiety and discomfort from both of these disorders should be lessened or eliminated.
 This is done slowly and over time so the person might become accustomed to thinking in a different way.
 For example, if you have social anxiety, your therapist might recommend that you try to imagine talking to people.

 The image of talking to people might make you anxious, but it is a good starting point since it will be a less stressful experience than talking to real people.
-If therapy doesn’t work, there are also different types of medication that you can try for both OCD and anxiety.
+If therapy doesn’t work, there are also different types of medication that you can try for both OCD, anxiety, and other forms of mental illness.
 Medication works by soothing your feelings of anxiety, although it might take some time to find the right medication for you.